-We oversee various types of outdoor burning to protect air quality.
+To protect air quality, we oversee various types of outdoor burning.
 This includes land clearing, residential yard waste burning, and some fire training burns.
 Before you burn, check whether you need a permit, if the type of burning you want to do is allowed in your area, and if there is a burn ban in place.

 What's illegal to burn

 It's important to verify that what you want to burn is legal before you begin burning.
 You can be fined up to $10,000 per day for illegal burning.

 Burning any type of garbage or construction debris is not allowed.
 This includes:

 - Paper, cardboard and junk mail

 - Plastics and petroleum products

 - Any substance that emits toxins or bad odors when burned

 Using burn barrels is illegal